-- Installation and removal of the printer should only be done by qualified service personnel. - Connect the printer (and the UPS unit) to the electric outlet using a power cable that is safety-certified. - > The electric outlet should be easily accessible, near the printer. - Never connect the power plug to an outlet that does not have a ground (earth) wire, and never disconnect the ground.
-Doing so might expose the operator to serious danger from electric shock. - The following safety statement is followed by translations to Finish, Norwegian, Swedish and Danish, as required by local regulations: "The machine must be connected to a grounded power outlet."
+- ➤ Installation and removal of the printer should only be done by qualified service personnel. - Connect the printer (and the UPS unit) to the electric outlet using a power cable that is safety-certified. - ➤ The electric outlet should be easily accessible, near the printer. - Never connect the power plug to an outlet that does not have a ground (earth) wire, and never disconnect the ground.
+Doing so might expose the operator to serious danger from electric shock. - Norwegian, Swedish and Danish, as required by local regulations:

+"The machine must be connected to a grounded power outlet."